 Manual rate controller

 If traditional pressure-based spraying is preferred, the manual rate controller is the right option.
-The control box mounts to a small bracket in the glove box of the sprayer with no tools, and it can quickly be removed for storage.
+The control box mounts to a new ram mount in the glove box that provides improved positioning of the controller for optimum viewing by operators.

 A simple liquid pressure gauge allows the operator to see the pressure being produced by the sprayer.
 Simply set the ground speed, adjust the system pressure, and get ready to spray.